replicatedhq/troubleshoot.sh/docs/source/analyze/json-compare.md

 **fileName**: (Required) Path of the collected file to analyze.

 **value**: (Required) JSON value to compare.
-If the value matches the collected file, the outcome that has set `when` to `"true"` will be executed.
+If the value matches the collected file, the outcome that has `when` set to `"true"` will be executed.
-If no `when` expression has been specified, the `pass` outcome defaults to `"true"`.
+If no `when` expression is specified, the `pass` outcome defaults to `"true"`.

 **path**: (Optional) Portion of the collected JSON file to compare against.
 The default behavior is to compare against the entire collected file.